JamesSkemp/words/content/post/review-eat-them!-2010-playstation-3.md

 +++
 title = "Review: Eat Them!
 (2010) (PlayStation 3)"
-summary = "Review of Eat Them!, for the PlayStation 3, and released on the PlayStation Network." draft = false comments = true date = "2011-08-06T09:24:00-05:00"
+description = "Review of Eat Them!, for the PlayStation 3, and released on the PlayStation Network." draft = false comments = true date = "2011-08-06T09:24:00-05:00"